mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 { value: 2, done: false }
 ```

 What happens now?
-Generator does not know to what it should evaluate `yield 2` in the `const second = yield 2;` statement.
+The generator does not know to what it should evaluate `yield 2` in the `const second = yield 2;` statement.
 So it just waits there, suspended, until you pass it another value in the `next` call:

 ```js
 const iterator = getNumber();